-Of course, migration to the lungs is a rare occurrence, but migration to other areas of the body or even within the arm itself can cause its own issues—including mandatory surgery to go “fishing” and “digging” for the implant, as one woman described her experience with removal of her migratory Nexplanon implant to the New York Post.
+Some women report they were not aware of Nexplanon’s ability to migrate when they had it inserted.
+One woman shared with the New York Post her ordeal having to undergo mandatory surgery to go “fishing” and “digging” for the implant after her Nexplanon merely moved to a different part of her arm.
 “I was angry,” says Tenayah Dawson, who was told she needed an MRI to locate her implant because it had moved.
 “I was like, what do you mean it moved?
 I was really concerned.
 It moved?
 How can it move?”
 Dawson says it took over an hour of surgery for her doctor to find and remove the device.

-The good news is there’s a better way to plan your family that doesn’t involve inserting foreign objects into your body: Fertility Awareness-Based Methods, also known as Natural Family Planning.
-These modern, scientifically-based methods of family planning are 100% natural (they work with your body’s natural processes of fertility, not against them), have zero side effects, and can be just as effective as the Pill, the implant, and the IUD.
-As a proud user of the Sympto-Thermal Method of NFP, I’ll take a thermometer in my mouth any day over a matchstick in my arm—especially one that could end up in my lungs.
-If you feel the same, it’s time to start learning about your options in Fertility Awareness-Based Methods or Natural Family Planning.
-Because, as it turns out, for women to reach the goal of scientifically proven and effective family planning, we don’t have to sacrifice our health.
+Fertility awareness methods are modern, scientifically-based methods of family planning.
+They are 100% natural (they work with your body’s natural processes of fertility, not against them), have zero side effects, and can be just as effective as the Pill, the implant, and the IUD.
+As a proud, longtime user of the Sympto-Thermal Method of NFP, I’ll take a thermometer in my mouth any day over a matchstick in my arm—especially one that could end up in my lungs.
+If you feel the same, it’s time to start learning about your fertility awareness options today.
+Because, as it turns out, for women to reach the goal of scientifically proven and effective family planning, we don’t have to sacrifice our health—or be “on” anything.

 *Nexplanon is a registered trademark of Merck.